How to execute annual financial planning and forecasting in today’s environment has been saved

 - Excessive and resource-consuming manual iteration

-What considerations should CFOs and planning leaders contemplate when conducting financial planning with a global pandemic in progress?
+What should CFOs and planning leaders consider when conducting crucial forward-looking financial processes?
 Keep reading or download the PDF.

-Organizations should carry these practices forward and layer in the following to help build a sustainable planning process that is more robust, flexible, and shock-resistant.
+Organizations should carry these practices forward and layer in the following to help build planning and forecasting processes that are more robust, flexible, and shock-resistant.

-- Leverage the power of a rolling, monthly forecast: Many organizations perform a quarterly forecast (if they execute a forecast at all).
+Realize the power of a dynamic, predictive forecast: Many organizations perform a quarterly forecast (if they execute a forecast at all).
 Now, the days of only executing a forecast quarterly are being challenged.
-Executives are increasingly expecting a forward-looking view of the financials updated on a monthly, if not on-demand, basis to adjust projections and incorporate new scenarios.
-Organizations should consider forecasting key line items, and underlying drivers, on a monthly basis, including top-line drivers, revenue growth, and operating profit.
-Given changing market conditions, identifying core drivers and metrics by which organizations evaluate forecast-to-actuals variance on a monthly basis may prove to be a more valuable exercise for the organization than executing a detailed plan.
-Given the greater frequency, it will be critical to lessen the burden to create an integrated baseline across these metrics, as well as to rapidly pivot and generate new and alternate scenarios.
+Executives are increasingly expecting a forward-looking view of the financials updated on a monthly, if not on-demand, basis to adjust projections, incorporate new scenarios, and inform strategic decisions.
+Organizations should consider forecasting key line items, and underlying drivers, on a monthly basis, including topline drivers, revenue growth, and operating profit.
+Given changing market conditions, identifying core drivers and metrics by which organizations evaluate forecast-to-actuals variance monthly may prove to be a more valuable exercise for the organization than executing a detailed plan.
+Given the greater frequency, it is critical for organizations to revisit information needs to produce only what is relevant to steer the business and guide decision-making while leveraging technology improvements to automate and simplify processes.